bexelbie/bexelbie.github.io/_posts/2016-08-12-no-one-hates-your-phone.md

 2. Apple makes it hard for the average user to turn off new features to improve performance.
-I believe they do this because of their business philosophy that phone experience matters and new features make the experience better.[^5]
+I believe they do this because of their business philosophy that the phone experience is critically important and new features make the experience better.[^5]

 Two interesting examples that show this behavior in action are: